-In accordance with our school ethos, enjoy and achieve together, we ensure that all children are able to engage fully in all aspects of school life in order to promote the highest levels of achievement and self-esteem.
-Our school is committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
+In accordance with our school ethos, we ensure that all children are able to engage fully in all aspects of school life in order to promote the highest levels of achievement and self-esteem.
+Our schools are committed to anti-discriminatory practice to promote equality of opportunity and valuing diversity for all children and families.
 We aim to:

 - provide a secure and accessible environment in which all our children can flourish and in which all contributions are considered and valued;

 - include and value the contribution of all families to our understanding of equality and diversity;

 - improve our knowledge and understanding of issues of anti-discriminatory practice, promoting equality and valuing diversity

 - make inclusion a thread that runs through all of the activities of the school.

 Our school prides itself in being inclusive.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times, and when it is felt appropriate, modifications to the curriculum may be implemented.

 To successfully match pupil ability to the curriculum, there are some actions we may take: